diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/100-suero.md

 ## trivia

-- a bit of a homebody who hasn't traveled far beyond canyon crossroads and redtail's butte
+- they're a bit of a homebody who hasn't traveled far beyond canyon crossroads and redtail's butte

 ---